cyberjessica101/Phishing-Detection-Simulation/README.md

 - Communication and strategy
 - Design thinking and problem solving

-## Artifacts
+## Project
+- Improve the phising email.png
-- [Screenshots Folder](./screenshots) – Includes visual outputs from the simulation (phishing analysis and awareness training recommendations).
+- Includes visual outputs from the simulation (phishing analysis and awareness training recommendations).

 ## Learning Outcome
 This project reinforced the importance of proactive security awareness programs and the role of clear communication in reducing organizational risk.